 - Leavening - Baking powder and baking soda provide the lift and makes the crumb lovely and soft.

-- Egg - Provides structure and binding.
+- Egg - Provides structure and binding like in mini blueberry muffins.
 Use room temperature egg, so it incorporates easily into the batter.

 - Maple syrup - Adds subtle sweetness and makes it healthier.